Different types of website attacks and prevention ways

 The injection attack methods target the server’s database directly.
 Commonly hackers perform this attack by using input fields within the websites.
 As a result, they may be able to manipulate the victim's web application by altering the commands.
 SQL Injection is the most common type of injection attack.

-Prevention way: Ensure filtering in your input fields you can sanitize unwanted inputs on your database.
+Ensure filtering in your input fields so you can sanitize unwanted inputs on your database.

 3. Fuzzing attack